apache/sedona/docs/tutorial/rdd.md

 ```

 !!!warning
-	The way that GeoSpark reads JSON file is different from SparkSQL
+	The way that Sedona reads JSON file is different from SparkSQL

 #### From Shapefile